AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/people/person-detail-view.md

 **Account Information**

-* Can add a person to Salesforce
+* Can add a person to [!DNL Salesforce]
-* Pull account and lead/contact information from Salesforce
+* Pull account and lead/contact information from [!DNL Salesforce]

 **Custom Fields**